The Venaria Palace

 In the end, the palace just kept on growing as the power and wealth of the Savoy family increased.

-After the Second World War, when the Italian royal family (effectively the Savoy Royal family) was sent into exile, the palace started to become neglected and fall into disrepair.
-However, in the 1970s, a project to restore the palace and its grounds to their former glory was begun.
+After the Second World War, when the Italian royal family (effectively the Savoy royal family) was sent into exile, the palace became neglected and fell into disrepair. windows were broken, graffiti appeared on the walls, and the gardens were overgrown with weeds.

 The task was enormous, and the work was painstakingly difficult.
 This project was one of the largest ever undertaken anywhere in the world.
 The gardens alone saw nearly 11 million liters of water added to the artificial lake, and 40,000 new plants were brought in to restore the palace's gardens.